jgonsior/german_ir_nlp_demo/backend/README.md

 ### HP Dataset

-1. Generate harry potter related training, evaluation and test queries as described in `backend/query_generation` TODO and save them in addition to the full Harry Potter Corpus to `backend/data/qa/HP`.
+1. Generate harry potter related training, evaluation and test queries as described in `backend/query_generation_tommy` and save them in addition to the full Harry Potter Corpus to `backend/data/qa/HP`.

 ### Required Files